HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-ii.md

 ### Are you monitoring my usage?

-By default Mycroft does not retain your usage data.
+By default Chatterbox does not retain your usage data.
 Unlike some other companies that we won't bother to name, you don't need to search through application settings to turn off data collection.
 If you haven’t explicitly opted-in to share your data with us, then we do not keep it.
 Any queries sent to our back end services are processed and then deleted immediately.

 General usage statistics, such as how many unique devices have connected to our servers in a given day are collected and kept in aggregate.
 This allows us to see general user trends, but again, if you haven’t opted-in we would not know whether any device from a specific account was even turned on any previous day.

-Our [privacy policy](https://mycroft.ai/embed-privacy-policy/) outlines in greater detail how and when we collect and store your information.
+Our [privacy policy](https://chatterbox.ai/embed-privacy-policy/) outlines in greater detail how and when we collect and store your information.

 ### How does the SSH connection work?

 In developer mode, the Pantavisor system provides an SSH bridge running on port 8222.
 This bridge allows you to enter a shell session into any running container, regardless of whether that container is running an SSH server by itself.
-Due to the developer-friendly nature of the Mark II, this is enabled by default however no access is allowed until an SSH key is added to the Mycroft management panel.
+Due to the developer-friendly nature of the Mark II, this is enabled by default however no access is allowed until an SSH key is added to the Chatterbox management panel.

 In previous devices like the Mark 1, we provided the ability to turn SSH on and off because they operated off a default username and password.
 Distributing an internet connected device with a default username and password providing shell access is a very big security risk.
 Hence the SSH service had to be disabled by default.